Underwater Egress Simulators

 The Egress Simulator is a state of the art trainer used by SSTL to teach helicopter underwater escape procedures to aircrews and passengers.
 The simulator can be designed to replicate the fuselage and interior configuration of a helicopter to improve chances of surviving a ditching.

 SSTL utilizes Underwater Egress Training Simulators (UETS) in training delivery.
 These facilitate underwater escape training by replicating helicopter interior functional work stations and emergency operation of doors, windows, and exits.

-The Modular Escape Training Simulator is able to be reconfigured into different helicopters and fixed wing aircraft with escape exits and hatches which replicate the actual aircraft window.
+The Underwater Egress Training Simulator is able to be reconfigured into different helicopters and fixed wing aircraft with escape exits and hatches which replicate the actual aircraft window.
 All escape exits are designed so that the trainee has to go through the same procedure to operate and jettison the exit as they would in the aircraft they fly in.
 The interior of the simulator is configured so that the trainee is positioned in a location, which represents their aircrew or passenger position.

-The Modular Escape Training Simulator can be made to represent the following aircraft:
+The Underwater Egress Training Simulator can be made to represent the following aircraft:

 Helicopter Airframe Types: